-Perform thorough due diligence when buying an expired domain
+Perform thorough due diligence when buying an expired domain.

-Take your time and perform a fine-tooth comb investigation of the expired domain before bidding.
+Take your time and perform a fine-tooth-comb investigation of the expired domain before bidding.

-Take time to understand the expired domain’s linking profile, past owners, full history of use, and whether or not the expired domain has been algorithmic or manually penalized.
+Take time to understand the expired domain’s linking profile, past owners, the full history of use, and whether or not the expired domain has been algorithmic or manually penalized.

-Real-life expired domain SEO journey
+Real-life expired domain SEO journey.

 As a matter of fact, when I saw the expired domain, I started prepping the website design and content.